tobias-theobald/sepa-direct-debit-generator/README.md

 A web application for generating SEPA (Single Euro Payments Area) direct debit XML files for clubs and organizations.

+Please note:
-Please note: This project has been generated with the help of bold.diy and Claude Code.
+* This project has been generated with the help of bold.diy and Claude Code.
+It does not reflect my usual code style and quality.
+* It is also not as well tested as I'd like it to be.

 ## What It Does